• Home

 HOW CAN I HELP??

-HCRS always welcomes applications all three category levels of membership (Adult Member, Junior Member, & Crewettes).
+HCRS always welcomes applications all three category levels of membership (Regular Member and Junior Member).
 Applications for membership for any of levels may be obtained by attending either one of the regular monthly meetings.
 The regular meetings are held on the 2nd and 4th Thursdays at 7:00 pm.

 The first meeting was held at Holston Electric Cooperative Building, March 1958.
 This meeting was called by the Junior Chamber of Commerce as Sam Ross had been interested in starting a Squad and asked the Chamber to have a kick-Off Meeting for people interested in joining the Squad.
 The second meeting was at the Tennessean Restaurant, attended by a few men who had attended the first meeting, to discuss ways to raise money to buy equipment.
 The meetings were next held at Holston Electric for several weeks at weekly intervals.
 The first men who joined the Squad had to buy their own uniforms since there was no money available for this.
 The City Drug, then owned by J. C. Kensinger, donated $100 to buy uniforms.